Grilled Cabbage

 Recipe Tips

-- Preheat the grill enough.
-Even a gas grill needs to preheat for 10 to 15 minutes before food’s aded!
-This will help the food cook quickly and evenly.
+- Preheat the grill well.
+Even a gas grill needs to preheat for 10–15 minutes before you add the cabbage wedges.
+This helps them quickly and evenly.

-- Don’t touch the cabbage too much when it’s grilling.
-You want to get a good char on both sides, which might not happen if you flip it too much!
+- Don’t touch the cabbage when it’s grilling.
+You want to get a good char on both sides, which might not happen if you flip it too much.

 Serving Ideas